Boynton Primary School

 Spelling: Spellings are sent home on a Monday to be learnt for a test on Friday.

-Here is a timetable of a typical week in Class 3 - Summer Timetable 2024
+Here is a timetable of a typical week in Class 3 - Autumn Timetable 2024

 As always, if you have any resources, artefacts or knowledge that you feel you could share with us regarding our topic - then please let us know.

-Our preparation for 'SATs' in May continues, and as always, our emphasis will be grammar, spellings, punctuation and reading through daily practice, weekly guided reading sessions and booster lessons.
+As always, our continued emphasis will be grammar, spellings, punctuation and reading through daily practice and weekly guided reading sessions.

 Music will see us continuing to develop our skills of the 5 strands of the 'Model Music Curriculum' which are: performing, listening, composing, the history of music and the inter-related dimensions or elements of music.
 This term will focus in particular on duration, pitch, structure and timbre as we explore both tuned and untuned percussion instruments in order to play and improvise chords and melodies.
 We will also continue to incorporate other musical cultures into our curriculum through our music appreciation assemblies so our pupils learn to respect and value music from all over the world.